danforthcenter/plantcv/docs/rgb2hsv.md

 ## RGB to HSV

-Convert image from RGB colorspace to HSV color space and split the channels.
+Convert image from RGB color space to HSV color space and split the channels.

 **plantcv.rgb2gray_hsv**(*rgb_img, channel*)